On the strength of its Mixer partnership, streaming toolkit developer Lightstream raises $8 million

 “We got started when Twitch was the only game in town,” says Stu Grubbs, Lightstream’s co-founder and chief executive.
 “Twitch was the only big name back in 2014 when we started and to be a live streamer you needed to understand bit rates and codex.
 We set out to make that easier.”

-The company works with Twitch, YouTube, and Mixer, but it was when the partnership with Mixer came along that the company’s user base began to explode.
+The company works with Twitch, YouTube and Mixer, but it was when the partnership with Mixer came along that the company’s user base began to explode.

-Key to the adoption was Microsoft’s adoption of Beam which lowered the latency on Mixer’s video streams and made that product more compelling to users.
-Coupled with Microsoft’s reach as the one of the most popular platforms for PC and console gamers, Lightstream’s toolkit gained a powerful, and large user base.
+Key to the adoption was Microsoft’s adoption of Beam, which lowered the latency on Mixer’s video streams and made that product more compelling to users.
+Coupled with Microsoft’s reach as one of the most popular platforms for PC and console gamers, Lightstream’s toolkit gained a powerful, and large, user base.

 For the past few years, the company has had between 1,000 and 2,000 streamers signing up every week to use its tools.
 There are now roughly 10,000 streamers on the platform, according to a rough estimate.